biopragmatics/biolexica/lexica/phenotype/README.md

-# Cell and Cell Line Lexicon
+# Disease, Phenotype, and Condition Lexicon

 This directory contains a coherent, merged lexical index for the following resources: